eimajtrebor/azure-cli/doc/authoring_tests.md

 When a recording file is missing, the test framework will execute the test in live mode.
 You can also force tests to run live either by setting the environment variable `AZURE_TEST_RUN_LIVE` or by using the `--live` flag with the `azdev test` command.

-Also, you can author tests which are for live test only by deriving the test class from `LiveScenarioTest`.
-Since these tests will not be run as part of the CI, you lose much of the automatic regression protection by doing this.
+Also, **you can author tests which are for live test only by deriving the test class from `LiveScenarioTest`.**
+Since these tests will **not be run as part of the CI**, you lose much of the automatic regression protection by doing this.
 However, for certain tests that cannot be re-recorded, cannot be replayed, or fail due to service issues, this is a viable approach.

 ### Test Run Frequency